 Born and raised in Greece, I’ve lived in Italy, California, Ohio, and England.
 My research and teaching have made me a frequent visitor to Portugal, South Africa, and Dubai.
 Originally educated in economics and management, in the mid-1990’s I worked in a digital-imaging software firm in the San Francisco Bay Area.
 Upon completing a Ph.D. in organizational behavior at Case Western Reserve University in 2001, I served for eight years as an assistant professor at London Business School.
-Since 2009 I’m professor at ALBA Graduate Business School at The American College of Greece, where I direct the SEV Center of Excellence in Creative Leadership.
-Since 2004 I've been a visiting professor at Porto Business School.
-In the summer of 2009 I was a visiting professor at Sogang University in South Korea.
+Since 2009 I’m professor at Alba Graduate Business School at The American College of Greece, where my Creativity & Innovation MBA course was awarded the 2015 MBA Innovation Award by AMBA.
+I'm currently Chair of the Program & Scientific Committees of the 41st EGOS Colloquium that will be hosted by Alba in Athens in July 2025.

 When not traveling, I live in the Athenian Riviera with Elena, Lydia, Iris and Gianluca.
 In my extra-academic time I swim and write lyrics.
 Living by the sea, I’ve grown to fully comprehend a line by the poet Odysseus Elytis: “By studying I have arrived where I always used to arrive by swimming.”